gatsbyjs/gatsby/docs/blog/2019-03-03-new-schema-customization/index.md

   birthday: Date
 }

-# For this type `name` won't be added but birtday won't get a Gatsby resolver for date formatting
+# For this type `name` won't be added but `birthday` won't get a Gatsby resolver for date formatting
 @dontInfer(noDefaultResolvers: true)
 type AuthorJson implements Node {
   birthday: Date
 }

-# For this type all fields `name`.
+# For this type both `name` and `birthday` fields will be added.
 Current default behaviour, but allows one to be explicit about it.
 @infer()
 type AuthorJson implements Node {
   id: ID!
 }

-# Birthday will be Date, but we won't add a Gatsby resolver for date formatting
+# `birthday` will be Date, but we won't add a Gatsby resolver for date formatting
 @infer(noDefaultResolvers: true)
 type AuthorJson implements Node {
   id: ID!